meteahmetyakar/Java/README.md

   </a>
 </p>

-#### These learning projects contain sample codes and detailed explanations of the topics specified in the description section.
+#### Learning projects contain sample codes and detailed explanations of the topics specified in the description section.
 |Learning Project|Description|
 |:--|:--|
 |[UDPClient](https://github.com/meteahmetyakar/Java/tree/main/Learning%20Projects/UDPClient)|Creating a UDP Client with using DatagramSocket and DatagramPacket classes, and communication with UDP Server